spectrum-health-systems/Tingen-Transmorger/docs/man/TeleHealthReportsOverview.md

 - `%StartDate_EndDate%` is the date-range (e.g., `YYYYMMDD_YYYYMMDD`).

-So if you run the "Visit Details" report for 5/1/2026 through 5/15/20206, the name of the report would be:
+So if you run the "Visit Details" report for 5/1/2026 - 5/15/20206, the name of the report would be:

 ```text
 STQma_Visit_Details_20260501_20260515.xlsx